Have you ever seen a fish tank with a bathroom in it? Me neither. Sorry to gross you out, but your fish are swimming around in their own toilet.

 An essential tool that you will need is a gravel vacuum siphon.
 This is used to clean your substrate and drain your dirty tank water.

-I use the Python No Spill Clean and Fill Aquarium Maintenance System.
 It comes in 4 different lengths (25 feet, 50 feet, 75 feet, and 100 feet).
-It allows you to empty your dirty tank water directly down your sink or toilet, onto your lawn or plants, or into an outside drain.
+It allows you to empty the dirty tank water directly down your sink or toilet, onto your lawn or plants, or into an outside drain.

 This piece of kit has been a game-changer for me as it makes the whole process much easier and less messy.
 It saves you from having to carry heavy buckets of dirty water around the house and eliminates spillages.
 I appreciate this kit may not be for everybody as it’s not the cheapest option, but treat yourself if you can!